Justin-Credible/Ionic-TypeScript-Starter/docs/base-framework.md

 Mock API mode is enabled via the developer tools view.

+See [Development Tips: Mock HTTP APIs](development-tips.md#mock-http-apis) for more details.

 ### MockPlatformApis

 Used to provide mock implementations of APIs that are native to certain platforms.
-This allows the developer to mock up APIs which may not be available in the browser for example.
+This allows the developer to mock up Cordova plugin APIs which may not be available in the browser during development.

 This is mainly used by the plugins service.

+See [Development Tips: Mock Platform APIs](development-tips.md#mock-platform-apis) for more details.

 ### Plugins